ervinismu/sec-links/README.md

 ## Foundation
 - [OWASP](https://owasp.org/) - The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+- [OpenSSF](https://openssf.org/) - The Open Source Security Foundation (OpenSSF) seeks to make it easier to sustainably secure the development, maintenance, and consumption of the open source software (OSS) we all depend on.

 ## Readling List
 ### Blog